EliteTrials/UT2004-MutRules/README.md

+(See the releases tab for downloads).
 Gives server admins the ability to write a brief message of rules and conveniently display it to your players through the escape menu.

 write in Rules.ini: